 - Candid works only with orthodontists to create and monitor your treatment plan, so you’re receiving care from a highly-specialized individual.

 - Candid’s Remote Monitoring service provides digital check-ins with your assigned orthodontist every 7-10 days.
-This keeps your treatment on track and Candid says it can reduce treatment time by up to 30%.
+This keeps your treatment on track and Candid says it can potentially reduce your treatment time as well.

-- Candid’s treatment time is 6 months on average, not quite as fast as byte’s typical 3-month window.
+- Candid’s treatment time is 6 months on average, not quite as fast as Byte’s typical 3-4-month window.

-- To qualify for Candid’s financing plans, you must pass a credit check, while byte offers financing to all customers, regardless of credit score.
+- To qualify for Candid’s financing plans, you must pass a credit check (although their in-house plan accepts nearly everyone), while Byte offers financing to all customers, regardless of credit score.